Iulian Tameș: Politehnica Timișoara

-He signed a 2-year contract with FC Timișoara on 27 May 2010.
+He signed a two-year contract with FC Timișoara on 27 May 2010.
 He made his debut in a 2–2 draw against Gloria Bistriţa.
 On 22 September 2010 he scored his first goal for Poli in 3–1 victory in Romanian Cup against Juventus București.

 Return to Dinamo

 In January 2012, Tameș returned to Dinamo, signing a contract for six months.
-At the end of this spell, he is contract was not renewed, the player being released.
+At the end of this spell, his contract was not renewed, the player being released.

 International career

-Iulian Tameș played 5 friendly games for Romania, making his debut on 16 August 2000 under coach László Bölöni, when he came as a substitute and replaced Constantin Gâlcă in the 75th minute of a 1–1 against Poland.
+Tameș played five friendly games for Romania, making his debut on 16 August 2000 under coach László Bölöni, when he came as a substitute and replaced Constantin Gâlcă in the 75th minute of a 1–1 against Poland.
 His last appearance for the national team was on 11 February 2009, under coach Victor Pițurcă, when he came as a substitute and replaced Răzvan Cociș in the 81st minute of a 2–1 loss against Croatia.